What are the best ways to warm up your voice to sing?

 Warming up your voice is crucial before singing to ensure vocal flexibility, prevent strain, and achieve the best possible sound.
 Here are some effective ways to warm up your voice:

-1. Breathing exercises: Begin by taking deep breaths and engaging your diaphragm.
+1. Breathing exercises: Take deep breaths and engage your diaphragm.
 Inhale deeply through your nose, allowing your abdomen to expand, and exhale slowly through your mouth.
 Focus on controlling your breath and maintaining a steady airflow.

-2. Lip trills and tongue trills: These exercises help warm up your vocal cords and loosen your lips and tongue.
-Start by making a buzzing sound with your lips or rolling your tongue, while sustaining a comfortable pitch.
+2. Lip and tongue trills: These exercises help warm up your vocal cords and loosen your lips and tongue.
+Start by buzzing with your lips or rolling your tongue while sustaining a comfortable pitch.
 Gradually explore your vocal range while maintaining the trilling sound.

 3. Humming: Humming is a gentle and effective warm-up exercise.
 Begin by producing a buzzing sound with your lips closed.
 Start at a low pitch and gradually move up and down your vocal range.
 This exercise helps relax and engage your vocal folds.